jammer-sysops/adbusters-website-2025/src/content/articles/welcome-to-the-new-asceticism.md

 Suddenly your donkey-work job just doesn’t seem worth the monumental sacrifice of your time.
 So people opted out.

 But here’s what’s sometimes misunderstood: all those people who were and still are “lying flat” and “quietly quitting” aren’t lazy.
 These are protest movements.
 They’re a vote against dysfunctional systems and carceral labor practices.
 Few people object to working hard on their own terms at something they find meaningful.
-In fact, giving an honest day’s labor doing something you and other people value is one &nbsp;of life’s greatest sources of satisfaction.
+In fact, giving an honest day’s labor doing something you and other people value is one  of life’s greatest sources of satisfaction.

 What sucks is being denied that opportunity — by a capitalist shell-game that nudges too many folks to do shit jobs under inhumane conditions.
 That is what’s massively demotivating.
 Every bit as demotivating as the other extreme — getting something for nothing.
 (That dopamine firehose.)
 Being challenged rocks.
 Being exploited doesn’t.
 The difference is agency.
 And agency is the very spine of the new asceticism.